fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 #### Programmatic cell editor association

-The Cell Provider's `getCell` method is called when HyperGrid will check which renderer to provide the selected cell.
+The Cell Provider's `getCell` method is called when HyperGrid will check which renderer to provide the selected *data* cell.
-For programmatic cell renderer association, you can override it:
+The process is the same for `getColumnHeaderCell` for the fixed columns and `getRowHeaderCell` for the fixed rows For programmatic cell renderer association, you can override it:
 `getCell` needs to return an object with a `paint` method that expects a `2D graphics context` and a config object (described below).